My Approach

 Listening to the Body

-Honoring your nervous system, building safety, and supporting regulation
+Honoring your nervous system, building safety, reprocessing trauma, and supporting regulation

 Your body holds so much wisdom.
 Especially during the perinatal period, your nervous system can feel overtaxed, shut down, or constantly “on alert.”
-Using Polyvagal Theory and somatic tools, we’ll tune into what your body needs to feel safe, soothed, and connected, whether that’s through gentle movement, breath, or simply slowing down together.
+Using Polyvagal Theory, and somatic approaches, and body-based trauma processing methods like Brainspotting and the Flash Technique, we’ll tune into what your body needs to feel safe, soothed, and connected, both in and out of session.

 What this might feel like in session: